 The civil war in Libya is currently on hold as Russia and Turkey are expected to reach a deal over the control of the strategically important city of Sirte.
-If no compromise is made, the conflict will likely escalate again, and other foreign powers are expected to directly involve in a fight for Libya’s oil and gas reserves.
+If no compromise is made, the conflict will likely escalate again, and other foreign powers are expected to become directly involved in a fight for Libya’s oil and gas reserves.

 By Nikola Mikovic

-The control of the oil rich Sirte province, as well as Jufra airbase, seems to be a top priority for both, Moscow and Ankara, but also for Egypt.
+The control of the oil-rich Sirte province, as well as Jufra airbase, seems to be a top priority for both Moscow and Ankara, but also for Egypt.
 Cairo recently warned that any attack on these two places by Turkey-backed Government of National Accord (GNA) forces would amount to crossing a “red line”, and threatened to intervene militarily to “protect its Western borders”.

 Egypt